Pat Wictor: Tall Tales

 In 1993 Wictor returned to music, and around that time also began composing songs.
 He initially played solo; however, he soon met fellow guitarist Jim Ypsilantis while both were living in New York City and working as teachers, and they began composing music together and performing live in the area under the band name Tall Tales.

 On January 5, 1999, they released their first album, Souls Are Falling.
-According to a review, the album contains "creative "new acoustic" sounds (i.e., elements of folk, rock, jazz, and soul).
+According to a review, the album contains "creative 'new acoustic' sounds (i.e., elements of folk, rock, jazz, and soul).
 Touches of world music – African, Latin, Middle Eastern – can be heard throughout their work, distinguishing it from the pack of other current adult contemporary music.
 The band's focus and strength lies not in its vocals, but in the sound of Wictor's and Ypsilantis's guitars blending together, weaving in and out, dancing about like Fred Astaire and Ginger Rogers."

-He and Ypsilantis released a second album on October 4, 2001, titled Things You Know.
+Wictor and Ypsilantis released a second album on October 4, 2001, titled Things You Know.
 That year, Wictor left teaching to become a full-time musician.
-In 2002 he performed on the first of many recordings as a sideman, and he began to develop a reputation for his skill with lap slide guitar.
+In 2002, he performed on the first of many recordings as a sideman, and he began to develop a reputation for his skill with lap slide guitar.

 Solo albums

 On March 23, 2003, Wictor released his debut solo album Temporary Stay on his own independent label RiskyDisc Records.
 This was followed by the album Waiting for the Water, also released on RiskyDisc on September 23, 2004.
 Waiting for the Water reached No. 4 on the Folk-DJ Charts, and Wictor toured throughout the United States.
-In 2005 and 2006 his touring included opening sets for artists such as Richie Havens, Chris Smither, and John Hammond.
+In 2005 and 2006, his touring included opening sets for artists such as Richie Havens, Chris Smither, and John Hammond.